vxcall/Dainsleif/README.md

 **Either way you get the `Dainsleif.dll`, you can now inject it to the game with any DLL injector such as [GH injector](https://guidedhacking.com/resources/guided-hacking-dll-injector.4/) :)**

-### :rotating_light: WARNING

-Keep your eyes on the `offset.h` in my repository.

-If the menu doesn't show up when you press <kbd>INSERT</kbd>, or your game crashes immediately just after you initiate the hack, that means your `offset.h` is outdated.

-Copy and Paste contents in `offset.h` from mine to yours.
-Or if mine doesn't look updated, copy from [Hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.hpp)

 # :scroll: Menu

 You're accessible to the hack menu by pressing <kbd>INSERT</kbd> key on your keyboard.